YAG-Gallery/yag/Resources/Public/Js/MagnificPopup/website/documentation.md

 ## Content Types

 By default, Magnific Popup has 4 types of content: `image`, `iframe`, `inline`, and `ajax`.
-There is not any "auto-detection" of type based on URL, so you should define it manually.
+There is no any "auto-detection" of type based on URL, so you should define it manually.

 The type of a popup can be defined in a two ways: